rotki/ui-library/README.md

 }
 ```

-When the dependency installed on the main project, it will run the `postinstall` script to determine which dist version will be used, based on the Vue version on the main project.
+When the dependency installed on the main project, it will run the `postinstall` script.

 Don't forget to import the `style.css` file from `@rotki/ui-library` in the project root (e.g main.ts)